 In plain English

-The Honeypot Children’s Charity supports over a thousand young carers and other disadvantaged children and their families across the UK every year.
+The Honeypot Children’s Charity supports over a thousand young carers and their families across the UK every year.

 We support them through practical services including:

 Respite Breaks, Social Emotional Aspects of Learning (SEAL) Breaks and Outreach Sessions.

 In addition to the above we provide ongoing contact through birthday cards, Christmas presents and Easter eggs until their ‘graduation’ on their 13th birthday

 We’ve been supporting children for over 20 years, initially from our first respite house in the New Forest, and now also from our new site in Mid-Wales.

 We couldn’t do what we do without you.
 Thank you for helping so many children.

 - Children’s Respite Breaks and Outreach Support

 For the children and families we support through respite breaks and outreach support: